kgisl/pythonFDP/notes/InsertSortTDD.md

 ## Manually insert the `element  3.5` into the list at index 4
  - Draw a representation diagram of the list, indicating values and indexes corresponding to the values
  - What is the python code which will achieve this?
 Print the list before the insertion and print the list after the insertion
- - For printing the list after the insertion,
+ - Try doing the above step using `enumerate` to display the index and value pairs and validate your diagram with it
+##

 ##

 ```python